cssm/knowledge-base/Index/Information Technology/Programming/Apple Technologies/Apple Platform Frameworks/UIKit/UILayoutGuide.md

-# UILayoutGuide

-Defines a rectangular area (like a dummy view but not a view)
+> Defines a rectangular area (like a dummy view but not a view)

 ## Example